 - Be patient.
 This is a condition that takes time.
 Stay the course, put in the work and get back to running pain free.

-As always, if you need help with a management plan to get you back to your physical best and doing all that you love, call the clinic on 8490 0777 or book online here.
-We treat knee pain like this everyday and love to help!
+As always, if you need help with a management plan to get you back to your physical best and do all that you love, call the clinic on 8490 0777 or book online here.
+We treat knee pain like this every day and love to help!

 Frequently Asked Questions

 The most common cause of knee pain after running is due to doing too much too soon.
 If pain persists, you might need to reduce your running volume for a short period of time.

 When the patellofemoral joint is irritated, sitting can cause a slight increase in pressure on this joint which causes pain.